michaelxor/dotfiles/README.md

 Custom OS X settings can be applied during the `dotfiles` process.
 They can also be applied independently by running the following command:

+If an environment variable called `$MACHINE_NAME` is present, your machine will be renamed to the value stored in this variable.

 ```bash
 $ osxdefaults
 ```